tailor-platform/terraform-provider-tailor/docs/resources/idp.md

 - `expr` (String) The CEL expression to evaluate for authorization.
 This option is mutually exclusive with insecure.
 - `insecure` (Boolean) Whether to allow insecure authorization for the IdP service.
 This option is mutually exclusive with expr and logged_in_user.
 - `logged_in_user` (Boolean) Whether to allow access only to logged-in users.
 This option is mutually exclusive with insecure.

+<a id="nestedatt--user_auth_policy"></a>
+### Nested Schema for `user_auth_policy`

+Optional:

+- `use_non_email_identifier` (Boolean) Whether to allow non-email identifiers for user authentication.
+When set to true, users can authenticate using identifiers other than email addresses (such as usernames).
+When set to false or omitted, only email addresses are accepted as user identifiers.
+Defaults to false.